bbartling/easy-aso/README.md

 ## Getting Setup and Running Tests

+Make sure you run system updates in Linux and install Docker and Docker Compose before proceeding.

 ### Step 1: Clone the Repository 📂
 First, (I'm on Windows) clone the `easy-aso` repository to your local machine:
 ```bash